White Lake Wetlands Conservation Area

 Hunting: White Lake offers excellent waterfowl hunting.
-Hunt participants are selected by lottery; lottery hunts include teal, youth, group, marsh, and rice field.
+Hunt participants are selected by lottery; lottery hunts include teal, youth, marsh, and rice field.

 Fishing and boating: LDWF distributes 100 fishing/boating permits by lottery for Florence Canal and associated oil field location canals on White Lake Wetlands Conservation Area each year.
 Common fish include blue catfish, largemouth bass, and crappie (sac-a-lait).